skip to Main Content

 Enrolment for lessons and courses with the New School is straightforward.
 When you have decided what to enrol for, you simply complete the relevant enrolment form.
 These can be accessed directly in the Enrolment • Fees section of this website, and there links to the appropriate enrolment forms from all Instrumental • Vocal Departments pages as well as all group course pages.
 You can also complete a hard copy enrolment form in the school office.

 If you enrol yourself or your child for lessons, we will then find available lesson days/times based on your preferences and contact you for tuition fee payment.
-If you enrol yourself or your child for a group course or workshop, you should phone the school office on (01) 478 1884 as soon as possible after submitting your enrolment form to arrange payment, as we can’t hold places in group courses and workshops provisionally.
-(If the New School is physically closed due to COVID-19 restrictions, please phone us on our mobile number – (086) 869 5415 – instead.)
-Tuition fees can be paid over the phone, in person or we can send you an invoice to be paid online.
+If you enrol yourself or your child for a group course or workshop, we will email you a notification if you opted to pay online.
+If you opted to pay over the phone or in person, you should either phone the school office on (01) 478 1884 or drop by the school as soon as possible after submitting your enrolment form to arrange payment, as we can’t hold places in group courses and workshops provisionally.

 See our Enrolment FAQs page for more frequently asked questions about enrolment with the New School.